 - Reserves: An additional 350,000 poorly trained reserves

-- Paramilitary: Some 40,000.
+- Paramilitary: Some 40,000-60,000 border and security troops; 450,000 on mobilization including conscripts.
 In theory, it can mobilize up to 1 million more men (3,500 battalions) in the Basij Resistance Force, which has a nominal strength of over 11 million.
 Only a fraction of that force receives meaningful training, although Iran has created a substantial local mobilization capability and gives Basij core elements some training with the IRGC.

 - Virtually all regular military officers are now products of the revolution.

 Estimates of Iran’s military differ significantly.
 More reliable sources include the International Institute of Strategic Studies, Jane’s publications, declassified U.S. intelligence, and Congressional Research Service reports.
 These sources indicate that Iran is still heavily dependent on arms acquired by the shah, and relatively low-grade weapons systems imported from China, North Korea and Vietnam during the eight-year war with Iraq.